NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/standalone-module/README.md

 terraform init
 ```

-A succesfull initialization should display the following output:
+A successful initialization should display the following output:
 ```shell
 Initializing the backend...
 Initializing modules...